Published On : April 29, 2020

-But for now they are among the more than 36.4 million people filing jobless claims as of May 9, as a result of COVID-19.
+But for now they are among the more than 30 million unemployed workers left in the carnage of the COVID-19 pandemic.
 Most of the 989 casinos in the United States will likely remain closed until at least mid-May, resulting in a loss of $43.5 billion in economic activity.

 Fortunately, workers in casino gaming have a lot of transferable skills that can be used in other businesses such as pharmacies, grocery stores and delivery services.
 We pulled together a resource that can help unemployed workers find meaningful employment.
 Below are stories on the various professions employ in gaming:

 - If you work in human resources for a casino, please see our Human Resources Transferable Skills story.